 Author of the Month

 Each month we celebrate the work of an author with a special assembly, readings from their work and a display in the halls and library.
 Please see below the list of authors for 2017/18.
 We aim to expose the children to a diverse range of authors whose work they may not be familiar with.
 Parents are encouraged to discuss these authors with their children throughout the month and celebrate their books!

 We recommend browsing through the quarterly ‘Books for Keeps’ magazines below, which will open your eyes to the very latest children’s books which you can enjoy at home.
 Please see also the CLPE ‘staff picks of 2017’ PDF, with the best in children’s books from 2017!

 The leaflet below from Redbridge Borough Council is to help parents/carers to safely select an appropriately trained and verified tutor for their child.
 Additional guidance for parents who elect to home educate their children is available.
 For further information contact:

 Admissions and Awards at Lynton House, 255-259 High Road, Ilford, Essex, IG1 1NN

 LATEST HOME LEARNING NEWS

-We have published a new and updated version of our remote learning policy.
-The new version can be viewed and downloaded using the link below: Remote...
+We have published a pdf containing information and guidance for learning English at home.
+The pdf can be viewed and downloaded using the following...